rk700/CertUnpinning/README.md

 This is a hook plugin used by [VirtualHook](https://github.com/rk700/VirtualHook).
 It removes HTTPS certificate pinning so that the traffic can be intercepted by burp.

 # Usage
-Build and push the output apk to `/sdcard/io.virtualhook/patch.apk`.
-Then add and start applications in VirtualHook.
+Build and push the apk to `/sdcard/`.
+Then add the hook plugin and start applications in VirtualHook.